-The Plus Series Isolated Power Panel (Model IPP-P) is the standard panel for most installations.The IPP-P Panel is typically designed to supply 120V power to the circuits within a single operating or patient procedure room.
-It can be configured to provide high volt output such as 208V, 220V, or 240V.
+The Plus Series Isolated Power Panel (Model IPP-P) is the standard panel for most installations.The Model IPP-P Panel is typically designed provide 120v isolated power to the circuits within a single operating or patient procedure room.
+120V Operating Room Isolated Power Supply can be configured to provide high volt output such as 208V, 220V, or 240V.

 - Hospital grade isolation transformer